shams-nahid/My-Daily-AWS-Study/public/AWS Monitoring/01 Cloudwatch.md

   - `Cloudwatch Event` trigger the `Code Pipeline`
   - `Code` will be deployed to the `Elastic Beanstalk`
 - Can be used to change the number of `Fargate Cluster` should run according to the events
+- Allow monitor jobs in the batch jobs

 ### Cloudwatch Agent